Febelin/Febelin.github.io/_pages/about.md

 News
 ======
-* [06/2021] I join Tencent AI Lab as a senior engineer.
+* [07/2020] I joined the China Telecom Research Institute and became a researcher.
-* [01/2021] One paper accepted to TMI (model-based learning for inverse problem).
+* [06/2020] I obtained my Master's degree from the Graduate School of the Chinese Academy of Social Sciences, where I studied under the guidance of Professor Luo Ziwen.
-* [12/2020] I am glad to get the internship at [SenseTime](https://www.sensetime.com/en), Beijing, working on healthcare AI.
+* [06/2018] I interned with the international operations team at TikTok, which is operated by ByteDance.
-* [10/2020] I finished my joint Ph.D. program at the University of Edinburgh.
-I would like to thank my supervisor, Dr. Yang, for his help and inspiration towards my research.
+* [06/2017] I graduated from the Japanese Language Department at Wuhan University with a Bachelor's degree in Literature.

 Journals